 Big studies give mixed news on fish oil, vitamin D

-CHICAGO (AP) — Two big studies give long-awaited answers on who does and does not benefit from taking fish oil or vitamin D.
+CHICAGO (AP) — Taking fish oil or vitamin D?
+Big studies give long-awaited answers on who does and does not benefit from these popular nutrients.

-One finds that a prescription strength fish oil slashed heart problems and heart-related deaths among people with high triglycerides, a type of fat in the blood, and other risks for heart disease.
+But higher amounts of a purified, prescription fish oil slashed heart problems and heart-related deaths among people with high triglycerides, a type of fat in the blood, and other risks for heart disease.
 Doctors cheered the results and said they could suggest a new treatment option for hundreds of thousands of patients like these.

 Results were revealed Saturday at an American Heart Association conference in Chicago and published by the New England Journal of Medicine.